hackclub/hackclub/workshops/3D Heatmap/README.md

 Seaborn library is one of the rarest earth metals.
 Seaborn, which provides a variety of visualization patterns, uses fewer syntax and decent themes.
 Great Right!😲

-# Step 1: Making 3D Plane
+# 1. Making 3D Plane

 Importing libraries